Bluetooth-Compose/Bluetooth-Compose/README.md

 As these are the two ravens in the bluetooth-compose logo, bluetooth-compose as a common language, with one such bluetooth-compose.yml file being the voice of the ble central raven, and the other such bluetooth-compose.yml file being the voice of the ble peripheral raven ~ both speaking to the bluetooth king!

+This is the new era of Bluetooth-Compose-On-Demand (BCOD) where an app or device can dynamically consume bluetooth-compose.yml files for dynamic bluetooth engagement where even IoT devices can dynamically adjust to the changing environment around them.

+*And if that's not powerful enough to consider, just imagine bluetooth-compose.yml files being passed around as bluetooth extended advertisements!
+Bluetooth mists become droplets, droplets become rain, rain falls upon the bluetopth escarpment and turns into rivers, which flood the oceans - with ravens flying across the waters of the deep until the dove-of-peace is released: statisfied users!*

 ## So let's explain the Bluetooth-Compose logo!

 When the Bluetooth name and logo were coined, over two decades ago, it was important to choose a name and logo that acted as a metaphor about how the new technology worked.
 'Bluetooth', of course, was an ancient Norse king who united the surrounding tribes to work as a coordinated whole.
 And the logo is actually the ancient runic 'b' and 't' superimposed into a singularity.
 We take the logo for granted now, because we understand how it represents the technology.